tomaszkoziara/weather-api/README.md

 * I cache result in memory as soon as I have a result.
 This can be improved and I can cache as long as a request is perfomed so there won't be more than one request at a time requesting same data.
 With this approach I should consider what to do with errors (retry n time for instance).
 * I have used inversion of control pattern and library InversifyJS.
+* Docker management can be improved for development.
+* Some end-to-end test could be added to check that everything is tied together correctly.